asison19/lexical-analyzer/README.md

 of choice.
 To do so, change directory to the "src" directory and type:
 javac -cp . main/Main.java

+The jflex lexical specification file is located in "src/lexicalAnalyzer", along with the java file it creates.
+To create the specification file, we used JFlex version 1.7.0 with JDK 1.8.

 ## Usage
 To run the program, open a terminal and go to the "src" directory.
 Type
 "java main/Main"